 Objectives of the Entity

-The continued existence of the entity in its present form and with its present programs is dependent on Government policy and on continued funding by Parliament for the entity’s administration and programs.
+The continued existence of the Commission in its present form and with its present programmes is dependent on Government policy and on continuing funding by Parliament for the Commission’s administration and programmes.

 The Basis of Preparation